 1. Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 20-24 N. 40 th Street

 Postal code: 19104 Councilmanic District: 3rd

 O November Description

-2. Name of Historic Resource Historic Name: Hotel Powelton; Powelton Cafe
+2. NAME OF HISTORIC RESOURCE Historic Name: Hotel Powelton; Powelton C C afe

 Current/Common Name: My Pharmacy

 3. Type of Historic Resource

 ⊠ Building ☐ Site ☐ Object

 4. PROPERTY INFORMATION

 Condition: ☐ excellent ☒ good fair poor ruins

 Occupancy:  occupied 🔲 vacant under construction unknown

 Current use: Retail and apartments

 5. BOUNDARY DESCRIPTION

 Please attach

 6. DESCRIPTION

 Please attach

 i icase attacii

 7. SIGNIFICANCE

 Please attach the Statement of Significance.

-Period of Significance (from year to year): from 1893 to c.1965
+Period of Significance (from year to year): from $1893$ to $c.1965$

 Date(s) of construction and/or alteration: 1893

 Architect, engineer, and/or designer:

 Builder, contractor, and/or artisan: Thomas.
 C. Sloan, builder

 Original owner: Charles Sauers

 Other significant persons: Albert C. Barnes

-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development of the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
 8. Major Bibliographical References Please attach 9.
 Nominator Organization Preservation Alliance for Greater Philadelphia Date Sept.
-24, 2019 bentleech@gmail.com; Name with Title Benjamin Leech, consultant Email patrick@preservationalliance.com Street Address_1608 Walnut Street, Suite 1702Telephone215-546-1146 City, State, and Postal CodePhiladelphia, PA 19103 Nominator ☐ is ☐ is not the property owner.
-PHC Use Only Date of Receipt: 9/24/2019 $\boxtimes$ Correct-Complete $\square$ Incorrect-Incomplete Date: $10/9/2019$ Property Owner at Time of Notice Name: Bridge Ventures LLC Address: 509 Conshohocken Road Ou Pann Valley City: Penn Valley State: PA Postal Code: 19072 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Commission: Date(s) Reviewed by the Historical Commission: Date of Final Action: ☐ Designated ☐ Rejected 12/3/1
+24, 2019 bentleech@gmail.com; Name with Title_Benjamin Leech, consultant Emailpatrick@preservationalliance.com Street Address_1608 Walnut Street, Suite 1702Telephone215-546-1146 City, State, and Postal CodePhiladelphia, PA 19103 Nominator ☐ is ☐ is not the property owner.
+PHC Use Only Date of Receipt: 9/24/2019 Date of Notice Issuance: 10/10/2019 Property Owner at Time of Notice Name: Bridge Ventures LLC Address: 509 Conshohocken Road City: Penn Valley State: PA Postal Code: 19072 Date(s) Reviewed by the Committee on Historic Designation: November 13, 2019 Date(s) Reviewed by the Historical Commission: December 13, 2019 Date of Final Action: December 13, 2019